torquebox/torquebox.org/drafts/transactions.md

 Here's how we've made messaging transactional in 2.x:

 - By default, all [MessageProcessors] are transactional, so each `on_message(msg)` invocation demarcates a transaction.
+If no exceptions are raised, the transaction commits.
+Otherwise, it rolls back.
-- Any messages published to any JMS destinations inside `on_message(msg)` become a part of its transaction by default, so if an exception is raised, none of the messages will be delivered, and the failed message will be scheduled for redelivery.
+- Any messages published to any JMS destinations automatically become part of the current transaction, by default.
+So they won't be delivered until that transaction commits.
-- All [Backgroundable] tasks are transactional and, when invoked within `on_message(msg)`, will only start if `on_message` doesn't raise an exception, i.e. it commits.
+- All [Backgroundable] tasks are transactional, so if invoked within a transaction, it will only start when the transaction commits.
 - Any manipulations of your Rails ActiveRecord models (persisted to your XA-compliant database) within `on_message(msg)` will become part of its transaction.